Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Introduction

 The results in this paper appear to be the first significant results on $q$-decomposition numbers in type $A^{(2)}_{2n}$.
 It is to be expected that similar results will hold in other affine types, and can be proved via the same techniques.
-At the end of the paper we provide a brief discussion of corresponding results for type $A^{(2)}_{2n+1}$, and their relationship to the results for type $A^{(2)}_{2n}$, which partly explains the exceptional behaviour seen in some of the canonical basis vectors.
+After proving our main results, we provide a brief discussion of corresponding results for type $A^{(2)}_{2n+1}$, and their relationship to the results for type $A^{(2)}_{2n}$, which partly explains the exceptional behaviour seen in some of the canonical basis vectors.

 Our main technique is to exploit the combinatorics of partitions, reconciling the action of the quantum group on the Fock space with the combinatorial notions underlying the formula, in particular leg lengths and the dominance order.
 We build on the work of Kessar and Schaps \cite{ke,kesc} to derive properties of \emph{Scopes--Kessar pairs} of blocks to enable inductive proofs of our main results.
 The techniques we develop can be applied to blocks of higher defect, and modified to provide results for other Kac--Moody types.